NuevoFoundation/workshops/content/english/github-basics/activity-1.md

 weight: 1
 ---

-# Room 1: The Fork in the Road

 {{< figure src="../images/room1_fork.jpg" title="The first room of the Code Dungeon, illuminated by a mysterious GitHub logo" >}}

 You awaken in a dimly lit room.
 A pedestal in the center holds a glowing GitHub logo.
 A voice echoes: "To proceed, you must fork the path ahead."